bitovi/hatchify/DATABASES.md

 1. Postgres' installation:

--   `Docker` -  There are many different ways to install Postgres (brew, choco, downloading the installer for their website), but we choose Docker in this tutorial for it's simplicity.
+-   `Docker` -  There are many different ways to install Postgres (brew, choco, downloading the installer for their website), but we choose Docker in this tutorial for its simplicity.
     1. If you don't have docker installed in your computer yet, you can download it from [Dockers official website](https://www.docker.com/products/docker-desktop/).
     2. After installing Docker, you can get Postgres official image from [docker hub](https://hub.docker.com/_/postgres).
 To get a Postgres instance, run the command:
     `docker run --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres`